aws-samples/hpc-cost-simulator/docs/index.md

 # HPC Cost Simulator (HCS)

-HPC Cost Simulator (HCS) enables custoemrs to simulate their High Performance Computing (HPC) costs on AWS.
+HPC Cost Simulator (HCS) enables customers to simulate their High Performance Computing (HPC) costs on AWS.
 To simulate your future costs, HCS analyzes past job records (scheduler accounting database) and performs hour-by-hour cost analysis.

 Supported schedulers:

 * IBM LSF
 * SchedMD Slurm
 * Altair Accelerator

 The output allows customers to:

 1. Estimate their Amazon Elastic Compute Cloud (Amazon EC2) costs hour-by-hour
-2. Choose the optimal consumption model to minimize costs, including [Savings Plans](https://aws.amazon.com/savingsplans/), [Reserved Instances](https://aws.amazon.com/ec2/pricing/reserved-instances/) and [Spot Instaces](https://aws.amazon.com/ec2/spot/)
+2. Choose the optimal consumption model to minimize costs, including [Savings Plans](https://aws.amazon.com/savingsplans/), [Reserved Instances](https://aws.amazon.com/ec2/pricing/reserved-instances/) and [Spot Instances](https://aws.amazon.com/ec2/spot/)
 3. Get statistics about their workloads, locating specific job configurations that are waiting in queue longer, reducing engineering productivity.

 ## Data privacy
 HCS avoids the need to share scheduler logs with AWS.
 Scheduler logs include business sensitive data (tape out dates, project names) and PII (user names).
-Instead, customers run HCS on premises, creating an anonymized output that may be shared with your AWS account team to get additional cost optimizaiton guidance.
+Instead, customers run HCS on premises, creating an anonymized output that may be shared with your AWS account team to get additional cost optimization guidance.

 The output file (located under the `output/` directory if not otherwise specified) is a simple Excel (.xslx), allowing you to audit its contents before sharing it.